 There is an adage which says that “it is cheaper to keep a customer than it is to acquire a new one“.
 When you are running an e-commerce store you need 2 main numbers, the CAC (customer acquisition cost) and the CLTV (customer lifetime value).
 In this section, you will read about two e-commerce growth hacks that talk about the longer lifetime value of your customers and the increase in your ROI.

 Take your retention to the next stage by making your customers the star of your webshop.
 You can do this by user-generated content to build long-term loyalty and accelerate the word-of-mouth (WOM).

 The first step is to encourage your customers to show off their purchased items on their social media channels, like Twitter, Facebook or Instagram.

-Give them a unique differentiator, like a hashtag that they can use when they upload e.g. a picture about themselves and your product.
-Now, you can easily find these photos easily by searching for your special hashtag.
+Give them a unique differentiator, like a hashtag that they can use when they upload e.g. a picture of themselves and your product.
+Now, you can easily find these photos by searching for your special hashtag.

 #Reverse engineering your very best customers

 People tend to focus on new acquisitions instead of polishing the existing customers who have already purchased.
-Usually, a very few percent of your customers purchase in the biggest quantity.
+Usually, a very few percents of your customers purchase in the biggest quantity.

 First, what you should do first is to calculate the average amount of purchases and then take those customers whose spendings are in the top 1%.

 Now, you have a smaller group that you can reverse engineer.
-Look into the analytics and look for similarities among them.
+Look into the analytics and look for similarities between them.

 - How frequently do your best customers purchase from your online store?